RobinChen121/robinchen121.github.io/_posts/2014-11-01-Wagner-Whitin-c++-java.md

 {
-	double cost[T][T]; // the total cost in a production cycle from one period to another period double Opt_cost[T];  //optimal total cost from one period to final period T int Order[T];  // optimal production plan, bianry variables denoting whether to product in each period double I[T];  // inventory on hand in each period
+	double cost[T][T]; // the total cost in a production cycle from one period to another period double Opt_cost[T];  //optimal total cost from one period to final period T int Order[T];  // optimal production plan, binary variables denoting whether to product in each period double I[T];  // inventory on hand in each period

 	for (int i=0;i<T;i++)